Module 4:

 • The Taepodong-1 is a Scud staged on top of a Nodong.
 North Korea launched a Taepodong-1 rocket in August 1998.

 • The Taepodong-2 is a Nodong staged on top of a cluster of Nodong engines.
-North Korea launched Taepodong-2 rockets in 2006, 2009, and twice in 2012.
+North Korea launched Taepodong-2 rockets in 2006, 2009, twice in 2012, and once in 2016.
+Only the December 2012 and 2016 launches were successful.
 Only the December 2012 launch was successful.

 How did the Scud spread and how has the international community responded?

-• MNorth Korea has transferred complete Scud-based ballistic missiles to many countries, including Iran, Pakistan, Syria and the United Arab Emirates.
+• North Korea has transferred complete Scud-based ballistic missiles to many countries, including Iran, Pakistan, Syria and the United Arab Emirates.

 • North Korea has transferred Scud-based missile technologies to many of these same countries, as well as to countries like Egypt and Libya.